jaschac/nginx-resolution-tree/README.md

    - listen 8080
      - 1 location

-## **Legal notice and disclaimer**
-**This package is distributed under the Apache version 2.0 License, in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-IN NO EVENT  SHALL THE AUTHOR(s) BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF  SUCH DAMAGE.**

-Make sure to read the `LICENSE` that is distributed with `nginx-resolution-tree`.

 ## Features
 `nginx-resolution-tree` is oriented to solve a very specific problem.
 As such it offer features aimed specifically at it, and nothing else.